-Stacey lives on the South Shore with her three sons, and female rescue dog.
+Stacey lives on the South Shore with her husband, four sons, and female rescue dog.
 She loves exploring the White Mountains, reading, and spending time with her family.
 Stacey is thrilled to be a part of the MVP team, helping to support families as they navigate their path to being parents.

 Dr. Mingolelli is a Nurse Practitioner certified to provide psychiatric services to children, adolescents, and adults.
 She received her MSN and NP certification in Adult Primary Care Medicine from Simmons College and NP certification in Family Psychiatric Medicine from Northeastern University where she also received her Doctorate of Nursing Practice.
 Dr. Mingolelli has worked in the mental health field for many years, providing both therapy and medication management for a variety of psychiatric illnesses.
 She has been involved as a co-investigator with the development of new psychiatric medications.
 Prior to her psychiatric NP work, she provided both primary care and occupational medical care to adolescents and adults in both inpatient and outpatient settings.
 She worked as a certified school nurse for many years, where she gained extensive experience in student health, learning disability, and special education needs.

 Every other Wednesday, 10 AM – 5 PM